• Skip to primary navigation

 • ×

-Stroller Baby Shower Cake Topper
+Baby Stroller Cake Topper (How to Make)

-Published: Aug 22, 2020 · Modified: Aug 4, 2022 by Priya Maha
+Published: Aug 22, 2020 · Modified: Feb 29, 2024 by Priya Maha

-Stroller baby shower cake
+Stroller baby shower cake.

 • Fondant in white, pale yellow ( I mixed 1 part of Satin Ice yellow with 3 parts of white), bright yellow (Satin Ice yellow fondant), pale green ( I used Americolor Avocado green gel paste), dark green (a mix of Wilton Juniper green and a tiny hit of Satin Ice chocolate fondant)and dark brown (Satin Ice chocolate fondant).